What Is a Manuscript Evaluation?

 I’m an acclaimed mentor, too.
 I’ve taught writers at the University of Toronto, and am a frequent presenter at international writers conferences.

 My mentoring has launched many writers who’ve gone on to have their books published.
-(See some of them above.)
+Read about some of them on this page.

 How I’ll Work With You